 In the United States, numerous federal and state laws and regulations, including state data breach notification laws, state health and personal information privacy laws, and federal and state consumer protection laws, govern the collection, use, processing, storage, transmission, disclosure, destruction and protection of health-related and other personal information.
 For example, the California Consumer Privacy Act of 2018, or CCPA, became effective on January 1, 2020 and creates new individual privacy rights for California consumers and places increased privacy and security obligations on entities handling certain personal data of California consumers.
 The CCPA requires companies subject to the legislation to provide new disclosure to consumers about such companies' data collection, use and sharing practices and provide such consumers new ways to opt-out of certain sales or transfers of personal information.
 The CCPA provides for civil penalties as well as a private right of action for certain data breaches that result in the loss of personal information.
 This private right of action may increase the likelihood of, and risks associated with, data breach litigation.
-In addition, California voters recently approved the California Privacy Rights Act of 2020, or CPRA, which goes into effect on January 1, 2023.
-It is expected that the CPRA would, among other things, give California residents the ability to limit the use of their personal information, further restrict the use of cross-contextual advertising, establish restrictions on the retention of personal information, expand the types of data breaches subject to the CCPA's private right of action and establish a new California Privacy Protection Agency to implement and enforce the CCPA and CPRA.
-Other states and the U.S. federal government are considering comprehensive privacy laws, and on March 2, 2021, the Virginia Consumer Data Protection Act, or CDPA, was signed into law and will go into effect on January 1, 2023.
-Moreover, laws in all 50 U.S. states require
+In addition, the California Privacy Rights Act of 2020, or CPRA, went into effect on January 1, 2023.
+The CPRA, among other things, gives California residents the ability to limit the use of their personal information, further restricts the use of cross-contextual advertising, establishes restrictions on the retention of personal information, expands the types of data breaches subject to the CCPA's private right of action and establishes a new California Privacy Protection Agency to implement and enforce the CCPA and CPRA.
+Other states, such as Nevada, New Hampshire, Washington, Illinois and Nebraska, and the U.S. federal government are considering comprehensive privacy laws, and on January 1, 2023, the Virginia Consumer Data Protection Act, or CDPA, became effective.
+The CDPA contains provisions that require businesses subject to the legislation to conduct data protection assessments in certain circumstances and that require opt-in consent from Virginia consumers to process certain sensitive personal information.
+In addition, Colorado enacted the Colorado Privacy Act, or the CoPA, and Connecticut enacted the Connecticut Data Privacy Act, each of which took effect on July 1, 2023, and Utah enacted the Consumer Privacy Act, which became effective on December 31, 2023.
+Several other states have also enacted privacy laws that are set to take effect in 2024 or 2025.
+Moreover, laws in all 50 U.S. states require businesses to provide notice to consumers whose personal information has been disclosed as a result of a data breach.
+The CDPA, CoPA, the Connecticut and Utah laws, and such other proposed legislation, if enacted, may add additional complexity, variation in requirements, restrictions and potential legal risk, require additional investment of resources in compliance programs, impact strategies and the availability of previously useful data and could result in increased compliance costs and/or changes in business practices and policies.